jeffreyhanson/raptr/cran-comments.md

 * Windows Server 2008 (x64), R 3.3.1 (win-builder)
 * Windows Server 2008 (x64), R 3.4.0 (win-builder)

-# R CMD check results
+# R CMD check results from Win-Builder
 There were no ERRORs or WARNINGs.

 There were 4 NOTEs